-Monitor and analyse pupil/student achievement by protected characteristic and act on any trends or patterns in the data that require additional support for pupils/students.
-Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Ensure all pupils/students are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the Year/School Council by election or co-option), class assemblies, fundraising etc. Identify, respond and report incidents related to protected characteristics as outlined in the Plan.
+1 Monitor and analyse learner achievement by protected characteristic and act on any trends or patterns in the data that require additional support for learners.
+2 Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
+3 Ensure all learners are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the Year /School Council by election or co-option), class assemblies, fundraising etc. 4 Identify, respond and report incidents related to protected characteristics as outlined in the Plan.
 Report the figures to the GB/ Local Authority on a termly basis.